BenderEg/TeleBotMemo/README.md

 For all objects look up enter list_all command.

 P.S.: by now mobile version doesn't work properly with spoilers, that is why training mode is better to use on desktop version.

+To launch application:

+1. Create .env file and add values according to .env.example
+2. in terminal enter docker compose up -d.